 - OwnableService: manages object ownership and is used in evaluation the dynamic ROLE_OWNER authority.

 Let's consider a possible scenario to understand how the security services work.
-A user logs in using the authentication service, which determines the user's authorities, such as their user name (which is a USER authority).
+A user logs in to Alfresco using the authentication service, which determines the user's authorities, such as their user name (which is a USER authority).
 The authority service adds and manages the relevant groups and roles.
 The permission service maps those users, groups and roles to operations on particular nodes.
 It also controls the inheritance of permissions and provides a common set of default permissions.
 The owner service is related to the special OWNER role and it determines the owner of a node.
-The person service deals with the special case of person nodes, which identify users.
+The person service deals with the special case of person nodes, which identify users in Alfresco.

 The protection of public services methods is implemented using the Spring method interceptors defined as part of the related ACEGI 0.8.2 security package.
-The Alfresco Community Edition implementation adds new implementations of the ACEGI interfaces AccessDecisionVoter and AfterInvocationProvider, which support the configuration elements that have already been described (for example, ACL_NODE.<#>.<permission>).
+The Alfresco implementation adds new implementations of the ACEGI interfaces AccessDecisionVoter and AfterInvocationProvider, which support the configuration elements that have already been described (for example, ACL_NODE.<#>.<permission>).
 These extension classes make use of the key services.